 For more information, go to the ‘Ohana Readers website.

 This weekly after school program is for elementary and middle school-aged children (ages 5-12/grades K-6).
-This drop-in program offers activities that support playing and making art in the library:
+This drop-in program offers activities that support playing and making in the library.
+The schedule of activities varies, but generally follows this pattern:

-Parents, grandparents, and other adult caregivers are welcome to hang out with the group and/or supervise younger siblings in the children’s room.
+Parents, grandparents, and other adult caregivers are welcome to hang out with the older kids and/or supervise younger siblings in the children’s room.

 Mahalo to the Friends of Waimea Public Library for funding materials and supplies for maker activities and our board game collection!